L8 ACOP Legionella Risk Assessment & Independent Audits

-On the 8th January 2001 the Health & Safety Executive published L8 “Control of Legionella Bacteria in Water Systems” Approved Code of Practice & Guidance.
+The Health & Safety Executive have updated L8 “Control of Legionella Bacteria in Water Systems” Approved Code of Practice and supplemented it with three additional guidance publications: HSG 274 Parts 1-3.

 1 To establish the current position regarding water service condition.